m1ten/101/README.md

 ### How accurate is this data?

 The data is very accurate if we discuss basic math but becomes very inaccurate when we include the complex possibilities in the real world.
 Also the inaccuracy in the `python` functions come into play as the margin of error increases negligibly every iteration.
-I try to use the Monte Carlo method whenever possible but that is not always possible and there is always differences between the theoretical and the real world.
-Artificial intelligence can help increase the accuracy and relate the data to the real world.
+I try to use the Monte Carlo method whenever possible and there is always differences between the theoretical and the real world.

 #### Artificial Intelligence[^3]

 I really like doing research and questioning things even though most of the time I am not sure what I am doing.
-Research can also be boring and that's where artificial intelligence comes in, because it's a lot of "borrowing."
-I said "borrowing," because the current AI only knows how to steal from independent researchers/developers and doesn't even follow the license.
+Research can also be boring and that's where artificial intelligence comes in, because it's a lot of borrowing and training.
+I said "borrowing," because the current AI only knows how to steal from independent researchers/developers and doesn't even follow the license as far as the code side of the story is concerned.
+Most people think that AI is some computer that does human-like things but that's not the case.
+Neural networks are math functions that are trained to do a specific task, by trained I mean finding patterns in data.

+Self-driving cars are very similar to cars in games driven by NPCs, so think about that next time you sit in a self-driving car.
+The major difference is in games the data is given but in real life, the data is collected.
+That is the most important part of machine learning, the data.
+There has to be minimal chance of error when collecting and using the data because otherwise there is a possibility of a crash.

+AI is not magic, it needs data to predict the possibilities and it will copy if there is not enough data to make a decision.

 ![ai-stealing](/assets/ai-copy.png)

 My point proven.
 This is where my interest lies at least for now and I want to see AI improve in the future.

-Speaking of the AI, here's *Conway's Game of Life* "written" by GitHub's Copilot using OpenAI.
+Speaking of AI, here's *Conway's Game of Life* "written" by GitHub's Copilot using OpenAI.
 Considering the AI has thus far copied from other developers, this game was probably written by someone else to be honest.
 Probably not fully but the AI did copy individual lines of code from similar projects or modified it to fit the given topic.
-If the AI did manage to write this game, it's pretty impressive and it innovated.
+If the AI did manage to write this game independentally, it's pretty impressive and it innovated.

 https://github.com/m1ten/101/blob/7a4a6772fe2337666156bea80b523b4cd377f808/scripts/ai-game.py#L1-L127